tobiasliebmann/WaveSim/README.md

 <p align="center">
 <img src=/images/wave_equation2D_matrix_equation.jpg>
 </p>
+F and G are matrices given by the initial conditions evaluated on the grid points.
 Both matrices in the above equations have the structure as the matrix in the 1D case.
 The only differences to the 1D case are their dimensions.
 If the matrix U<sub>k</sub> has the dimension i x j, T<sub>L</sub> has dimension i x i and T<sub>R</sub> has dimension j x j.